gsaguma/video_splitter/README.md

 - thinker: pip install tk

 ### Usage
-Run video_splitter.py, select a video, the duration in secsm and a folder.
+Run video_splitter.py.
+Then select a video, the duration in secs, and a folder in which all clips will be saved.